GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP06/README.md

 ![Figure 1: Modelled and observed time-series at offshore gauges, Case A](Gauges_plot_A_default.png)

 Figure 2 compares the modelled and observed runups around the island.
-For this case there is a large difference between the two available sets of runup data.
-The SWALS runups agree well with the reference FUNWAVE shallow water simulation, and with the "alternative" runup data, but are significantly larger than the NTHMP runup data.
-This does not imply that the alternative data is necessarily more accurate.
-While that could be true, it is also plausible that both shallow water models over-estimate runup (e.g. due to neglect of dispersion or imperfect forcing).
+Note the large difference between the two runup datasets.
+The SWALS runups agree well with the reference FUNWAVE shallow water simulation, and with the "alternative" runup data.
+Both modelled runups are significantly larger than the NTHMP runup data.

+* This does not imply that the alternative runup data is necessarily more accurate.
+If dispersion is included in the FUNWAVE simulation then the modelled runup is in better agreement with the other dataset, suggesting the importance of non-hydrostatic physics that we don't expect to be captured by the shallow water equations.

 ![Figure 2: Modelled and observed runup maxima around the island, Case A](Runup_plot_A_default.png)